fanluo12/GrindForNextJob/README.md

 ## 1249.
 Minimum Remove to Make Valid Parentheses
 ## 1584.
 Min Cost to Connect All Points
 Use pq to store [index, cost] pair and count to update current counted points
+## 1851.
+Minimum Interval to Include Each Query
 ## 1899.
 Merge Triplets to Form Target Triplet